lamHoussam/deplang/thoughts.md

 ```

-The first implementation of the type system will have 3 primitive types: int, bool, float, void
+The first implementation of the type system will have 3 primitive types: int, bool, float
 The next step is to implement the following types: t1, t2 are primitive type then t1 * t2, t1 -> t2, t1 | t2 are types